Raid at Ožbalt: Background

 Allied POWs (with the exception of officers and airmen of the Western Allies) were used as laborers in working camps for various industries in the Third Reich.
 In 1941, there were a number of working camps administered by Stalag XVIII-D which was located in Maribor, Slovenia (Marburg an der Drau).
 By 1944, Stalag XVIII-D had been closed down, and its camps were administered by Stalag XVIII-A in Wolfsberg.
 The prisoners of Working Camp 1046/GW Prisoners lived in a barracks of the former Stalag XVIII-D camp, and were used for maintenance of the railway between Maribor and Dravograd (Unterdrauburg) which continued through the Drava valley and into Austria.

 The representative of the prisoners in 1046/GW, known as the 'Man of Confidence' (German: Vertrauensmann), was Private Ralph Frederick Churches, an Australian Army infantry soldier of the 2/48th Battalion who had been on temporary duty with Headquarters ANZAC Corps when he was captured during the Allied withdrawal from Greece in April–May 1941.
 In early 1944, Churches and his second - 1046/GW translator Driver Leslie Arthur Laws, a British Army soldier of the 127th (Dorset) Electrical and Mechanical Engineers, Royal Engineers, agreed to cooperate on an escape attempt.
 Their hope was to contact Slovenian Partisans and break out while on the railway work site.

 At this time, Slovenian Partisans were beginning to operate in force Štajerska (German: Untersteiermark).
 Partisans of the 4th Operational Zone had recently seized a number of towns along and near the Savinja river valley, creating a 'liberated zone'.
 In August, the three brigades of the 14th Partisan Division - the 1st Strike Brigade 'Tone Tomšič', 2nd Strike Brigade 'Ljubo Šercer', and 13th Brigade 'Mirko Bračič', moved to Pohorje to create a second liberated area.

 With 4th Operational Zone was a British Liaison Mission, led by Major Franklin A. Lindsay of the Office of Strategic Services (OSS).
 Codename: Cuckold, the mission was primarily an SOE mission, however, it was operated jointly with MI9, with Lindsay responsible for assisting Escapers and Evaders (E&Es).
-Linday's first contact with E&E's was a group of American airmen being escorted south by Partisans.
+Lindsay's first contact with E&E's was a group of American airmen being escorted south by Partisans.
 They informed him their mission before they were shot down was to bomb the railway yard in Maribor.
 On June 21, 1944 two escaped POWs from Maribor - Private Owen Petersen and Driver Alfed Ashley - reached Pohorje where Lindsay and the 14th Division were encamped.
 Franklin likely learned from them that Working Camp 1046 GW was still residing in the Maribor railway yard, and was being targeted by Allied bombing raids.
 Lindsay radioed MI9 and informed them he planned to launch a rescue attempt.
 MI9 began searching for an officer to send to Cuckold as a dedicated MI9 agent.
 They selected Major Andrew Anthony Vincent Losco under the cover name 'Matthews'.